Pre-Chiropractic Medicine (BS)

 How Long Does it Take to Become a Chiropractor?

-people seek chiropractic care each year (Grandview Research)
+Estimated number of people who seek chiropractic care in the U.S. each year

 3+3

 The University of Saint Francis is well-known in the region for its excellence in health sciences education.
-A hallmark of the USF academic experience is a focus on Franciscan values: Employers time and again express how professional, well-rounded and truly compassionate they find our alumni.
+A hallmark of the Saint Francis academic experience is a focus on Franciscan values: Employers time and again express how professional, well-rounded and truly compassionate they find our alumni.

 Among our pre-health professional offerings is a pre-chiropractic degree in biology, which prepares students for entry into doctor of chiropractic or other rigorous graduate and professional programs.

-Dual-Degree Option: Save Time & Money with USF’s 3+3 Doctoral Program
+Dual-Degree Option: Save Time & Money with Saint Francis’ 3+3 Doctoral Program

-In addition to a traditional four-year pre-chiropractic degree, USF offers a 3+3 program with Logan University (Chesterfield, Missouri).
+In addition to a traditional four-year pre-chiropractic degree, Saint Francis offers a 3+3 program with Logan University (Chesterfield, Missouri).
 As noted, a dual-acceptance program can change the answer to “how long does it take to become a chiropractor?” from the typical seven years to just six.

-How it Works: 3 Years at USF, 3 Years at Logan University
+How it Works: 3 Years at Saint Francis, 3 Years at Logan University

 Most accredited doctor of chiropractic programs require three years (or 90 credits) of undergraduate studies, so this dual-degree program allows you to:

-• earn a bachelor and doctor of chiropractor at least one year sooner
+• Earn a bachelor’s and doctor of chiropractic at least one year sooner

 About Our Partner: Logan at a Glance